opencontainers/image-spec/image-layout.md

 Each object in the `refs` subdirectory MUST be of type `application/vnd.oci.descriptor.v1+json`.
 In general the `mediatype` of this [descriptor][descriptors] object will be either `application/vnd.oci.image.manifest.list.v1+json` or `application/vnd.oci.image.manifest.v1+json` although future versions of the spec MAY use a different mediatype.

+**Implementor's Note:**
+A common use case of refs is representing "tags" for a container image.
+For example, an image may have a tag for different versions or builds of the software.
+In the wild you often see "tags" like "v1.0.0-vendor.0", "2.0.0-debug", etc.

 This illustrates the expected contents of a given ref, the manifest list it points to and the blobs the manifest references.

 ```